 The Choir - An Exciting Partnership

-The concert provided a unique and exciting opportunity to blend the choral talents of many congregations, and the result produced amazing experiences for both choir singers and audiences alike.
+The concert is a unique and exciting opportunity to blend the choral talents of many congregations, and the result is anticipated to produce amazing experiences for both choir singers and audiences alike.

 The Instrumentalists - An Incredible Experience

-The concert this year provided a once-off exciting experience for the instrumentalists.
+The concert this year provides a once-off exciting experience for the instrumentalists.
 Often an orchestra is composed of an established group.
-Here was blended several smaller groups, including members of the Orlando Philharmonic, the Markham Woods Brass, Sabbath Strings, and students and faculty from Forest Lake Academy, Lake Highland Academy, and numerous friends from the Orlando community and surrounding areas.
+Here we have the blending of several smaller groups, including members of the Orlando Philharmonic, the Markham Woods Brass, Sabbath Strings, and students from Forest Lake Academy, Lake Highland Academy, and numerous friends from the Orlando community and surrounding areas.

-Together with full pipe organ and handbells, the instruments for this years concert delivered a spectacular experience for performers and audience alike.
+Together with full pipe organ and handbells, the instruments for this years concert promise to deliver a spectacular experience for performers and audience alike.